 81. See a movie at Tampa Theatre

 It doesn’t get more classic than a movie date at Tampa’s stunning historic movie palace, Tampa Theatre.
 Enjoy first-run movies and classic flicks plus special events throughout the year.
+You can also check out their Summer Classics every weekend from June through August.

 82. Drive along a scenic highway together